 Discover my Benefits.
 This tool helps you find out what benefits and allowances you will be entitled to as a Service person.
 You will be able to check your exact eligibility on some of these.
 Speak to your Unit HR to find out exactly what you’re entitled to and how to make a claim.

 If financial problems are related to gambling or if gambling is creating wider domestic problems, seek help and advice; it is better to face these issues sooner and get guidance and assistance early.
-The Gamblers Anonymous website contains information and advice.
+The NHS has a useful website for those concerned that their gambling habit may be excessive.
+It allows you to check whether your gambling is a problem, and if so provides sources of help and self-help tips, as well as guidance if someone else’s gambling has an impact on you.